weaverbel/intro-computational-thinking/content/0-intro.md

 #### Problem scenario

 You and three friends are out on an afternoon bushwalk.
 Your plan was only to go for a short hike, so no-one has brought along an emergency beacon, and all mobile phones were left in the car.
-Everyone has a water bottle, though these are no longer full, but no-one has a map as the trail you were planning to follow is clearly marked and signposted.
+Everyone has a water bottle, though these are no longer full, but no-one brought a map as the trail you were planning to follow is clearly marked and signposted.

 However, you all left the trail together in a rush when you heard a distant cry for help.
-After some fast walking through dense bush trying and failing to reach whoever made that distress cry, you realise quite suddenly that you are lost.
-The cries sound much more distant now, but when you retrace your steps to what you thought was the path to try to strike out in a different direction, you cannot find it.
+After some fast walking through dense bush trying and failing to reach whoever made that distress call, you realise quite suddenly that you are lost.
+The cries sound much more distant now, but when you retrace your steps to what you thought was the path to try a different direction, you cannot find it.
 The sun is starting to sink, it is growing colder, you are now hopelessly lost and everyone is starting to feel hungry ...

 *So what do you do?*